Remember that child maltreatment:

 may co‑exist with other health problems, including suspected cancer.

-See the NICE guideline on child maltreatment for clinical features that may be associated with maltreatment.
+See NICE's guideline on child maltreatment for clinical features that may be associated with maltreatment.